90sidortAP/pmdb_cypress_e2e/README.md

     When User types DsntExist to filter input
     Then No matching records found is shown

+Feature: Projects filtering

+   As a user I want to be able to select filter projects by all columns
+    @projectsPage
+   Scenario: Should be able to filter projects by Project Name
+    Given Projects site is opened
+    When User types Cream to filter input
+    Then Only projects with Cream are shown

+   Scenario: Should be able to filter projects by Project Manager
+    Given Projects site is opened
+    When User types Marcin to filter input
+    Then Only projects with Marcin are shown

+   Scenario: Should be able to filter projects by Pharmaceutical Form
+    Given Projects site is opened
+    When User types Herbal to filter input
+    Then Only projects with Herbal are shown

+   Scenario: Should be able to filter projects by Prescription Category
+    Given Projects site is opened
+    When User types Food to filter input
+    Then Only projects with Food are shown

+   Scenario: Should be able to filter projects by Market
+    Given Projects site is opened
+    When User types Poland to filter input
+    Then Only projects with Poland are shown

+   Scenario: Should be able to filter projects by Strength
+    Given Projects site is opened
+    When User types 20mg to filter input
+    Then Only projects with 20mg are shown

+   Scenario: Should show message when query does not match projects
+    Given Projects site is opened
+    When User types DsntExist to filter input
+    Then No matching records found is shown

 Feature: Templates column sorting

    As a user I want to be able to sort table by all columns